calcuis/gguf-comfy/README.md

 ```
 git clone https://github.com/calcuis/gguf-comfy
 ```
-or you can get the compressed pack with mini-optimization (recommended for most of us) below (with setup example)
+or you can get the compressed pack with mini-optimization (recommended for most of us) below (setup example)

 ![screenshot](gguf.png)